 Admission of International Students

+Applicants who are citizens of countries other than the United States are welcome at The University of Alabama.
 The fall semester begins in August and is considered the beginning of the academic year, and international students are strongly advised to plan to begin their studies then.
 Many of our departments and programs will consider applications for the spring semester, which starts in January, but fewer openings for new students are available at that time.

-Each international application must hold the equivalent of a U.S. four-year bachelor’s degree from an accredited institution to be eligible for graduate admission.
-While individual departments may have more stringent requirements, bachelor degrees from Bologna Accord-certified institutions are considered to meet this criterion.
+Each international applicant must, at the time of initial enrollment, hold the equivalent of a U.S. four-year bachelor’s degree from an accredited institution to be eligible for graduate admission.
+Bachelor degrees from Bologna Accord-certified institutions and many other three-year degree programs, are considered to meet this criterion.

 English-Speaking Countries or Regions